ARIES-Embedded/meta-aries-msrz/README.md

   \<DISTRO\> is fixed as poky

-- Build the target file system image using bitbake:
+- Build the target images using bitbake:
   ```bash
   $ bitbake fiveberry-image-minimal fiveberry-image-minimal-initramfs
   ```